Posted on 5/2/2018 in Web Development

 - Operating system and version - There are several supported versions in the use of both Mac OS and Windows, not to mention the dozens of popular Linux flavors.
 And don’t forget mobile operating systems.

 - Screen size - A modern website is expected to look great on dozens of screen sizes ranging from hand-held devices to TV-sized monitors.

 - Date, time and location - Depending on the functionality of your site, date, time and location can add hundreds of additional variants to a user profile.

 - Feature or page - All of these variants may interact differently with various templates, pages or features on your website.

 Smoke testing is the duct tape of software quality assurance.
 It basically means the team clicks around the site on various devices (perhaps picking a haphazard selection of those variants above) to make sure that it basically works.
 They’re looking for glaring issues or specific problems that are known risks.
 Like duct tape, smoke testing is fairly effective, inexpensive, fast to deploy and, in some cases, good enough.
-This is definitely the most common form of testing and is also the least expensive and time consuming.
+This is definitely the most common form of quality assurance website testing and is also the least expensive and time-consuming.

 Test Plan Creation

 The next step above smoke testing is more structured testing using a test plan.
 It is a huge step forward because there is documented agreement between the developer and client around what will be tested, how, and with what variants.
 Test plans also provide repeatability to otherwise unstructured smoke testing, so that you can fully or partially retest an application if changes are made.
 Test plans can range significantly in complexity and length, from a specification document that defines expected behavior and variants to detailed step-by-step scenarios and expected results that cover each variant, feature and template on the site.